 See the recipe card towards the end of this post for quantities.

-How to make lemon poppy seed cake
+Steps to make lemon poppy bundt cake

 I recommend a hand-held electric mixer or a stand mixer with the paddle attachment for this recipe.